 Sylvia Earle, Mission Blue and National Geographic

-PREMISES: Our new state-of-the-art facility is located only minutes from the sea and the catch landing area.
-This perfect location gives us the ability to receive the day's catch and to complete the initial process of logging, grading, chilling and preparing the tuna for the canning process within hours of it being caught.
+PREMISES: Our operations will always be located only minutes from the sea.
+The perfect locations gives us the ability to receive the day's catch and to complete the initial process of logging, grading, chilling and preparing the tuna for the canning process within hours of it being caught.

 QUALITY: With strict measures for maintaining a continuous COLD-CHAIN from the moment of catch through to the ONCE-COOKED process, consumers will be assured of 'locked-in' freshness and quality, and importantly, they will be further assured that their tuna retains the highest possible content of the all-important and health benefiting proteins and minerals.

-GREEN CANNERY: Our cannery's tropical location lends itself to being ideal for harvesting 'green' energy, and from the outset, our ambition has always been to be powered as far as possible by Mother Nature.
+GREEN CANNERY: Our tropical locations lends themselves to being ideal for harvesting 'green' energy, and from the outset, our ambition has always been to be powered as far as possible by Mother Nature.
 We are committed to investing in the green technologies that will enable us to achieve this.

-A GREENER FISHERY: We are invested in managing the carbon footprint of our fishery, and we will impact this by providing a carbon-free ice solution―produced at night from power generated through solar PV and stored in power banks.
+A GREENER FISHERY: We are invested in managing the carbon footprint of our operations, and we will impact this by providing a carbon-free ice solutions―produced at night from power generated through solar PV and stored in power banks.

 PEOPLE: The heartbeat of our operation.
-Our people will have permanent non-seasonal employment, something that is very unusual in the fishing industry.
+Our people will have permanent non-seasonal employment, something that is very unusual in the profit driven fishing industry.

-UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS: We are committed to the UN SDG charter, and from the very outset we are adopting Nos.
+UN SUSTAINABLE DEVELOPMENT GOALS: We are 100% committed to the UN SDG charter, and from the very outset we are adopting Nos.
 5, 12 and 14.

 Delivering a responsible purchasing choice

-A mandatory pole & line fishery and member of the International Pole & Line Foundation (IPNLF)
+A mandatory pole & line fishery, and a member of the International Pole & Line Foundation (IPNLF) and Global Tuna Alliance (GTA)

-Strict quota management with a minimum catch size, ensuring stock levels remain healthy
+A science-led quota management with a minimum catch size - no juvenile catch, ensuring stock levels flourish and remain healthy & plentiful

-Canned from fresh tuna and once-cooked, locking in quality and health benefiting proteins and minerals
+Hand cut, hand packed and only once cooked, locking in quality and health benefiting proteins and minerals

-Link to logos to discover the IPNLF and GTA differences, and what they mean to you
+Link to logos to discover the IPNLF and GTA differences, and what they mean to you, and us

 PEDIGREE: For more than 400 years, fishing has been a way of life for the people of St. Helena.
-The artisanal fishermen operate traditional inshore boats under the umbrella of the St. Helena Commercial Fishermen's Association (SHCFA), and today, they fish the same tuna grounds that their fathers, grandfathers and great grandfathers have fished for centuries.
+The artisanal fishermen operate traditional inshore boats under the umbrella of the St. Helena Commercial Fishermen's Association (SHCFA), and today, they fish the same tuna grounds, using the same methods their fathers, grandfathers and great grandfathers have fished and used for centuries.

 A SUSTAINABLE FOOD-FUTURE: As a member of the International Pole & Line Foundation (IPNLF), we guarantee that our tuna will only be harvested using the One hook, One line, One fish at a time (one-by-one) method.
-This is also mandatory.
-Your support will be protecting and restoring our ocean's biodiversity and the long-term success of our business and our island's fishery, and we thank you for this.
+Your support will be protecting and restoring our ocean's biodiversity and the long-term success of our business and our fisheries, and we thank you for this.

 INTERNATIONAL COMPLIANCE: St. Helena is also an active member of the International Commission for the Conservation of Atlantic Tunas (ICCAT).

 OUR FISHERMEN: Many of today's captains are third- or fourth-generation fishermen.
 As with most small island communities, fishing is a key industry and touches every member of the wider local community.
-The fishermen are resolute in their absolute determination to continue using traditional pole & line methods and showcasing their fishery as one of the most sustainable.
+The fishermen are resolute in their absolute determination to continue using traditional pole & line methods and showcasing their fisheries as being the most sustainable.

-QUOTA MANAGEMENT: Data and science determines the annual quota allocations, ensuring a responsibly managed fishery.
-Healthy stocks are maintained by prohibiting the landing of juvenile fish (for yellowfin, the minimum catch size is 67cm).
-As an active member of the International Commission for the Conservation of Atlantic Tunas (ICCAT), the island authorities are dedicated to effective quota management and allocation.
+QUOTA MANAGEMENT: Data and science determines our annual quota allocations always ensuring responsibly managed fisheries.
+Healthy stocks are maintained by prohibiting the landing of juvenile fish.
+As an active member of the International Commission for the Conservation of Atlantic Tunas (ICCAT), the St. Helena authorities are committed to effective quota management and allocation.

-TRANSPARENCY & TRACEABILITY: All catch data is recorded against each boat upon daily landings, giving the consumer the assurance that St. Helena tuna has been harvested responsibly and assures 100% traceability from catch to can to table.
+TRANSPARENCY & TRACEABILITY: All catch data is recorded against each boat upon daily landings, giving the consumer the assurance that their tuna has been harvested responsibly and assures 100% traceability from catch to can to table.

 The Green Fish Foundation